 ***Dr. Hall’s father, Dr. William Robert Hall is also featured on the Chatham-Kent Physician Tribute website.

-Note: Dr. Hall’s name appears on various documents with and without a “k” in his first name.
-The author of this biography has spelled it without a “k” as it appears in the University of Toronto Yearbook “Torontonesis” of 1905 and on his tombstone.
+Note: Dr. Hall’s first name appears on various documents with and without a “k” at the end of Frederic.
+The author of this biography has spelled it without a “k” as it appears in the University of Toronto 1915 Yearbook “Torontonesis” and on his tombstone.
+Further, Dr. Hall’s birth record records his year of birth as February 3rd, 1882.
+(His tombstone reflects his year of birth as 1881.)